LibreOffice/core/cli_ure/readme.txt

 Because a change of a major is only done if the code has changed incompatibly, we must not redirect old client code to the new assembly.
 Actually we would not need a policy file here.
 The name of the policy file has changed as well so as to refer to the new version.
-Since the name is new and refers to the version 2 auf cli_uretypes, we can start with the policy version from 1.
+Since the name is new and refers to the version 2 of cli_uretypes, we can start with the policy version from 1.

 The next compatible change would require to change the version to these: